0todd0000/cr1d/README.md

 * [spm1d](http://www.spm1d.org)

-Please consider citing:
+Please cite:

 Pataky TC, Yamagata M, Ichihashi N, Duarte M (in review).
 Correction to ``CI2 for creating and comparing confidence-intervals for time-series bivariate plots'', with clarifications of confidence vs. prediction regions and 0D vs. 1D analyses.
 Gait & Posture.

-<mark>Note</mark>: **cr1d** does not support ellipsoid or hyperellipsoids calculations for multivariate data, they are not implemented in this package because they cannot be readily visualized.
+<span style="background-color: #FFFF00">Note</span>: **cr1d** does not support ellipsoid or hyperellipsoids calculations for multivariate data, they are not implemented in this package because they cannot be readily visualized.